The Power of Catalysts to Increase ConversionsTuesday November 6th, 2018

 This was the case for a client of ours, Junto Electric Bikes.
 The company has an exceptional product that was durability-tested on the rough pothole-filled streets of Philadelphia, making it a rugged, dependable eBike for pretty much any weather or road conditions.

 When we started working with Junto, the focus was on their brand messaging, finding the right audience, figuring out what would resonate, and fixing any website / UX problems that were holding back ecommerce sales.
 There was nothing wrong with our approach, but we were missing something obvious.
+Facing challenges with online orders?
+Discover tailored solutions for eCommerce order fulfillment and enhance customer satisfaction.
 After joining the Junto team at a few events, where they were interacting with people and talking about the product, something started to become apparent.
 But it didn’t become crystal clear until a few weeks later when we looked at the data.
 Out of all of the test rides people were taking on the Junto bike at these events, 40% were turning into purchases.
 4 out of 10 people that ride the bike ended up purchasing!!
 Amazing.

 We had found our catalyst– all marketing and advertising would be focused on getting as many asses on seats as we could.
 This was the catalyst that would propel interested parties through the sales funnel through to purchase.